-Marci is Vice President of Marketing and Communications at Encore.org and one of the nation’s leading authorities on career issues and workplace trends.
+Marci is Vice President, Strategic Communications at Encore.org and one of the nation’s leading authorities on career issues and workplace trends.
 Read Marci’s blog.

 Aanchal is Encore.org’s Digital Content Producer, working on the organization’s digital content, marketing and social media initiatives.
 She has a diverse background in health and social justice activities.
 Read Aanchal’s blog.